 Cholesterol plays a vital role in our health, and is often confused as the enemy.
 Here’s how cholesterol works and what really causes heart disease.

 Recent research has shown that cholesterol isn’t the big bad dietary wolf that everyone fears.
 In fact, there’s something worse than cholesterol that we should all be mindful of – and most of us eat it every single day.
-This cholesterol guide breaks down just what you need to know about the dietary molecule.

 What Is Cholesterol?

 Cholesterol is a sterol, or modified steroid, that is an essential structural component of cell membranes.
 It is necessary for making sure that membranes are permeable so that fluids and fatty compounds can properly be transported into the blood plasma.
 (1)